fluxth/shot-detect/README.txt

 Generate Preview Subtitle function guide:
 - This function will generate a preview subtitle from whichever the newest data it has.
-If it has only the automatically generated shot-detection, it will generated from that.
+If it has only the automatically generated shot-detection, it will generate from that.
 In contrary, if it detects a manually corrected shots from the correction function, it will use that instead.
 - When successful, this function will generate '.ass' subtitle with the names of `preview_builtin-stable.ass` or `preview_builtin-latest.ass` depending on what